One of the first questions brides and grooms (or their parents) have to answer after she says, “I do,” is “How much is this going to cost?”

 Where to Begin

 Whether you’re paying or relying on family generosity, you’ll need to create a comprehensive budget.
-Knowing your targeted budget will give you an idea of how much of it to spend on each element of your wedding day or where you can trim back in order to afford that dress of your dreams.
+Knowing your targeted budget will give you an idea of how much of it to spend on each element of your wedding day or where you can trim back to afford that dress of your dreams.

 Once you’ve squared away who is paying for what, it’s time to take a look at potential costs.